akgilbert/training/README.md

 ---

-Please comment below or reach out to ann@marionstreetstrategies.com with any questions on this training!
+Please add an issue to the repo or reach out to ann@marionstreetstrategies.com with any questions on this training!